godfat/muack/README.md

 or not, but sometimes we do care.
 With stubs and spies, we could always put stubs in the before/setup block, and only when we really care if they are called or not, we put spies to examine.

+On the other hand, stubs aren't limited to testing.
+If we want to monkey patching something, stubs could be useful as we don't care how many times the injected methods are called.
+Jump to _Muack as a mocky patching library_ section for more detail.

+#### Proxy mode

+There's

+#### any_instance_of mode

 ### Mocks Modifiers